 Above all, we want to work with parents to ensure that, the boys become great men – family men, good men in their community, men who embody that original McGlashan family spirit.

-For obvious reasons, details of the enrolment committee’s deliberations will have to remain confidential and no correspondence or further discussion of the process can be entered into.
+Details of the enrolment committee’s deliberations must remain confidential and no correspondence or further discussion of the process can be entered into.

 What happens when there are too many applications and too few places?